timfulmer/bigdatahowto/CORE.md

 ##Resource

-A resource is an interface to an external system.
-This could be S3, or an email server.
-A resource has a name to identify it, and operates on a key-value pair.
-`Resource` is also implemented as an abstract class, using an anonymous inner class for test:
+A `Resource` is an interface to an external system.
+This could be anything from S3 to an email server.
+A `Resource` has a name to identify it, and operates on a key-value pair.  `Resource` is also implemented as an abstract class, using an anonymous inner class for test:

 ```
 package info.bigdatahowto.core;